Research Sprint “AI and Content Moderation”

 There is an increasing public pressure on platform companies to more soundly police the content on their sites.
 To address this, platforms are turning to algorithmic content moderation systems.
 These systems prioritize content that promises to increase engagement and block content that is deemed illegal or is infringing the platforms own policies and guidelines.
 But content moderation is a ‘wicked problem’ that raises many questions all of which eschew simple answers.
 Where is the line between hate speech and freedom expression – and how to automate and deploy this on a global scale?
 Are platforms overblocking legitimate content, or are they rather failing to limit illegal speech on their sites?
 This is just one of the many pressing issues related to platform governance – a number of which we would like to address together with you in an interdisciplinary research sprint with exciting structures for policy impact (public and private).

-taking place at the Alexander von Humboldt Institute for Internet and Society (HIIG) from 17th of August 2020 to the 25th of October 2020.
+taking place at the Humboldt Institute for Internet and Society (HIIG) from 17 August 2020 to 25 October 2020.
 Main partners of the project are the Stiftung Mercator, the HIIG, the Berkman Klein Center at Harvard University, the Digital Asia Hub.
 The Federal President of Germany Frank-Walter Steinmeier is patron of this project.

 Bring a problem!
 What are the pressing issues about platform governance from your perspective (IT, law, political science, sociology) and how can you address one of them during the research sprint?

 - A unique opportunity to participate in a focused research activity and to conduct cutting-edge interdisciplinary research with outstanding international colleagues

 - A twofold policy impact: a political one through the German Federal Presidential Office’s direct involvement in the project, as well an impact on corporate platform policy through the integration of platform companies into the programme.
 Vice-versa, you will gain insights into platform policy and technical dilemmata.